Welcome to the Chestnut Hill Garden District Fund

 Our dedicated volunteers can’t accomplish our mission of bringing the beauty of flowers to Chestnut Hill’s sidewalks, storefronts, lampposts, and pocket parks without your support.

-By now, many of you have received our cards in the mail asking you to do what you can to help keep our beloved neighborhood blooming.
+By now, many of you have received our cards in the mail asking you to do what you can to support our campaign to beautify Cliff Park, Peace Park, Memorial Park and the gardens around the Hill’s welcome signs.
 If you’ve already donated, we thank you.
 If you’ve yet to do so, please support our efforts today by using the “donate” button above or sending a check payable to the Chestnut Hill Garden District Fund to us at 10 E. Springfield Ave., Philadelphia, PA 19118.

 Our Mission